Azure/azure-iot-sdks/c/iotdm_client/samples/iotdm_edison_sample/run_iotdm_edison_sample_on_Intel_Edison.md

 # Run the iotdm\_edison\_sample on Intel Edison

-This document describes how to prepare your Linux development environment to use with the *Microsoft Azure IoT Hub device management library for C* and run the iotdm\_edison\_sample application on Intel Edison.
+This document describes how to build and run the iotdm\_edison\_sample application on an Intel Edison device.

 ## Prerequisites